subdgtl/Monoceros/README.md

 Over the course of multiple iterations (called observations), Wave Function Collapse gradually changes the state of Slots from non-deterministic (allowing multiple Modules) to deterministic (allowing exactly one Module).
-This iterative process happens in the Solver component, where the Slots are observed guided by seeded pseudo-random numbers until either every Slot ends up in a deterministic state (success), or any Slot ends up in a contradictory state (failure).
-If the result is contradictory, the Solver component internally re-tries up to a predefined number of attempts, each attempt using the already modified PRGN state and thus producing a different result each try.
+This iterative process happens in the Solver component, where the Slots are observed based on pseudo-random numbers until either every Slot ends up in a deterministic state (success), or any Slot ends up in a contradictory state (failure).
+If the result is contradictory, the Solver component internally re-tries up to a predefined number of attempts, each attempt using the already modified random state and thus producing a different result each try.

-As mentioned earlier, Monoceros builds on top of the original WFC algorithm to make it more useful for architecture and industrial design.
-The essence of the extension Monoceros brings to the table is how it treats Modules.
-In vanilla Wave Function Collapse as described by [Stålberg's EPC2018 talk](https://www.youtube.com/watch?v=0bcZb-SsnrA) a Module always has the dimensions to occupy exactly one Slot.
-While Monoceros Modules are aligned to the discrete grid, they can span multiple Slots and be of any voxel-based shape as long as their Parts connect in a continuous fashion (i.e. they touch with faces and not just edges).
-A Monoceros Module Part (not available as public data type) is equivalent to vanilla WFC Module.
+As mentioned earlier, Monoceros builds on top of the original [Wave Function Collapse](#14-wave-function-collapse) to make it more useful for architecture and industrial design.
+The essence of the Monoceros extension is how it treats Modules.
+In original Wave Function Collapse a Module always has the dimensions to occupy exactly one Slot.
+While Monoceros Modules are aligned to the same discrete grid, they can span multiple Slots and be of any voxel-based shape as long as their Parts connect in a continuous fashion - i.e. they touch with faces and not just edges.
+A Monoceros Module Part (not available as public data type) is equivalent to a vanilla WFC Module.

-For clearer separation of concerns, this is internally implemented with desugaring and reconstruction on the C# side of the language boundary.
-In the Monoceros Solver component, Modules are deconstructed into Parts (vanilla Modules) prior to being sent to the Rust WFC solver over the C API, and are reconstructed from the Rust solver's output after it finishes successfully.
+### 1.7.1.
+Rule and Module Lowering

+Because it is not immedietly clear how to implement a solver for Modules as defined by Monoceros, we use a technique called lowering (sometimes also called desugaring) to change their representation into lower-level, vanilla WFC Modules and also produce metadata necessary to reconstruct the Monoceros Modules from the vanilla Modules.

+Even though not visible to the user, Module Parts are carefully tracked throughout the plugin, and since Rules effectively work with Module Parts already, the Grasshopper Solver lowers the Module and Rule definitions into their low-level forms and feeds those into the Rust solver over the C API.
+After the Rust solver finishes successfully, Monoceros Modules are reconstructed from its output thanks to the backwards mapping metadata generated by lowering.

-### 1.7.1 Canonical World State
+### 1.7.2 Canonical World State

 Because Monoceros allows us to modify and customize the initial state of the world and vanilla WFC has an opinion on how valid world state looks like, the